sabya-gitcode/diabetes-data-quality-pipeline/README.md

 The pipeline implements an end-to-end workflow including:

 - Data loading and initial inspection
-- Identification and handling of invalid values (e.g., zero entries in medical features)
+- Identification and handling of medically unrealistic values (e.g., 'zero' entries in medical features)
 - Missing value imputation using median-based strategies
 - Visualization of distributions before and after imputation
 - Feature scaling using multiple techniques